Note

 What is Hard-matching in Microsoft Entra Connect Sync and Cloud Sync?

-To strengthen the security posture of your Microsoft Entra ID environment, we're introducing a change that restricts certain types of hard-match operations by default.
+To strengthen the security posture of your Microsoft Entra ID environment, we are introducing a change that will restrict certain types of hard-match operations by default.

 What’s changing

-Beginning June 1 2026, Microsoft Entra ID will block any attempt by Microsoft Entra Connect Sync or Cloud Sync from hard-matching a new user object from Active Directory to an existing cloud-managed Microsoft Entra ID user object that holds privileged roles.
+Beginning June 1, 2026, Microsoft Entra ID will block any attempt by Entra Connect Sync or Cloud Sync from hard-matching a new user object from Active Directory to an existing cloud-managed Entra ID user object that holds Microsoft Entra roles.

 This means:

-If a cloud managed user already has onPremisesImmutableId (sourceAnchor) set and is assigned a privileged role, Microsoft Entra Connect Sync or Cloud Sync will no longer be able to take over the Source of Authority of that user by hard-matching with an incoming user object from Active Directory.
+- If a cloud managed user already has onPremisesImmutableId (sourceAnchor) set and is assigned a Microsoft Entra role, Microsoft Entra Connect Sync or Cloud Sync will no longer be able to take over the Source of Authority of that user by hard-matching with an incoming user object from Active Directory.

-This safeguard prevents attackers from taking over privileged cloud managed users in Microsoft Entra by manipulating attributes of user objects in Active Directory.
+- This safeguard prevents attackers from taking over privileged cloud managed users in Entra by manipulating attributes of user objects in Active Directory.

 What’s not changing

-- Hard match operations for non-privileged accounts aren't affected.
+- Hard match operations for cloud users without Microsoft Entra roles are not affected.

 - Soft match behavior isn't affected.